 Our vision encapsulates our ethos:

-Our vision is to be a school where every individual in our community is valued as a child of God and where care and concern for others is key.
-We will be guided by the Christian values of love, forgiveness, integrity and perseverance.
-We expect everyone to 'Give of their Best', achieve their full potential, be good citizens and respect difference in our growing global world.
+Our vision is to be a school where every individual in our community is valued and enabled to flourish as a child of God; where education impacts upon the whole-person, and care and concern for others is key.
+We seek to be a truly inclusive community where all can 'Give of their Best', achieve their full God-given potential, be good citizens and respect difference in our growing global world.

 - St John's Middle School Vision